Beau Starr: Career

-In 1980 Starr acted in the play The Set-Up at the American Theater of Actors.
+In 1980, Starr acted in the play The Set-Up at The American Theatre of Actors.

-Starr's well-known television role was in the 1990s Canadian television series Due South as Lieutenant Harding Welsh of the Chicago Police Department.
+Starr's well-known television role was in the 1990s Canadian television series Due South as Lieutenant Harding Welsh of The Chicago Police Department.
 He also starred in the 1980s television series Rituals, Bizarre and True Blue.
 He has starred in several made-for-television movies, and appeared in a number of productions based in Canada, including Due South, Sue Thomas: F.B.Eye and Doc as well as some advertisements.

 His first feature film role was in the 1982 comedy film Hanky Panky with Gene Wilder and Gilda Radner.
 He also appeared in Carl Reiner's 1987 comedy Summer School, Martin Scorsese's hit 1990 crime drama Goodfellas as Henry Hill's father, and in the 2005 drama Cinderella Man.
 Starr made many guest appearances on television series, including T.J.
 Hooker, The A-Team, Knight Rider, Hill Street Blues, V: The Series, Hunter, Wings, The 4400, A Nero Wolfe Mystery and NYPD Blue.

+Death

+Starr died at his home in Vancouver, Canada, on April 24, 2026, at the age of 81.